rit-igm-web/IGME-340-Shared/projects/web_service_application.md

      - **next** and **previous** buttons - another really nice option is to allow the user to "page" through large numbers of results.
 In the GIPHY HW did you notice that we always get the same 100 "cat" GIFs back when we search?
        - This is because there are ***thousands*** of cat GIFs on GIPHY, and if we don't otherwise specify we will always get them returned from the web service starting at index 0, which means we always get the first 100 (index 0-99) back.
        - We can instead write code that requests a higher starting index.
-       - In the GIPHY API this can be done by tracking and adding an `offset` value to the query string that is sent over to the API.

 ### B. Design & Interaction
 - Pleasing graphic design:
   - Show me the cool things you can do in Flutter.